Alien Attack & UFOs

 If they exist, what would other civilisations be like.
 We don’t know.
 We only know what works here and under our environments.
 Things like democracy where everybody has a decision is not necessarily the most efficient way of doing things.
 The most efficient is people who have knowledge telling the people who don’t how to do things and making sure they are done that way.
 Some of the fastest growing civilisations of the past have been a master-slave, or elite-drone type affair, so if a civilisation has advanced this way and it needs resources it may seek to impose these principles on a society that has those resources.

 By necessity a civilisation that can travel through space will be more advanced technologically than one that hasn’t.
-Earth is still in the learning to walk and talk line in this respect, or shout out its presence, and through this its wealth of resources.
+But, this doesn’t automatically guarantee that such a society would be more advanced socially.
+Some of the most advanced technological societies on earth neglect many members of that society, seeing them as not a worthy part and decisions taken without any consideration on the effects on that group, where simple societies of the past may have been much more advanced and looked after their weaker members.
+Earth is still in the learning to walk and talk line in this respect, or shouting out its presence, and through this its wealth of resources.

 Luckily we have distance on our side, the nearest star being around 4.2 light years away, so 8.4 light years away if faster than light travel is not possible.
 The chance that the closest star would harbour advanced life is quite small, but there may be somebody travelling through that system who can hear.
 In rough likelihood is that such a civilisation would be around 100 light years away, so our first communications would not reach them until maybe 2030 and if they were very space able may mean they could not reply or get back until maybe 2130.